-Marine Protected Areas (MPAs) are areas above and below water that are set aside primarily for the conservation of habitat and species.
-They come in many shapes and sizes, designed around specific goals.
+Marine Protected Areas (MPAs) are above and below water that are set aside primarily for the conservation of habitat and species.
+They come in many shapes and sizes.

 MPAs include national marine sanctuaries, national parks, seashores and wildlife refuges.
 Source: https://oceanservice.noaa.gov/facts/mpaloc.html